DangItsPang/pythonbasic/README.md

 Python Basic aims to simplify the process of writing code for Texas Instruments calculators.

-For example, consider this code written in Basic:
+For example, consider this code written in TI-Basic:
 ```
 Prompt A
 Prompt B